 Remember, the key here is middle ground.
 A happy medium.
 This can apply to time management, food, exercise, obligations, work, etc.

 Aim to simply do something, instead of everything or nothing.

-Identify what triggers your all-or-nothing mindset
+Identify what triggers your all or nothing thinking

-Think back to decisions you’ve made that were based on all-or-nothing thinking.
+Think back to decisions you’ve made that were based on all or nothing thinking.

 For example, thinking back to the pizza slice example, what were you feeling before, during, and after the incident that triggered you to eat more than you normally would?

 Was there a bigger picture reason as to why this behavior occurred?
 Were you under stress from work?
 Did you feel a loss of control?
 Or were you simply in need of more food that day?